-The Royal Geographical Society held a couple of events mid-week; the Shackleton photography exhibition and talks by Hadi Al Hikmani and Abdulaziz Al Huseini organised by Nigel Winser.
+The Royal Geographical Society held a couple of events mid-week; the Shackleton photography exhibition and talks about Leopards in Oman and the Sultanate’s Aflaj (the plural of Falaj) organised by Nigel Winser.

 With a large crowd , including several Ambassadors and innumerable fellow scientists, Hadi & Abdulaziz had a very interested audience.
 Abdulaziz has been involved in a multi-level project that is intended to maximize the productivity of water used in a Falaj system through Aquaponics.